natsflow/kube-nats/README.md

 Get the kube resource matching the request.
 If you do not provide a namespace, then all namespaces will be searched.
 `groupVersionResource` is mandatory.
-Response is essentially equivalent to e.g. `kubectl get pod my-amazing-app-74c459d9d6-m828p -n foo -o json` For the exact requests & responses supported see [GetReq & GetResp](pkg/handler/handler.go).
+Response is essentially equivalent to e.g. `kubectl get pod my-amazing-app-74c459d9d6-m828p -n foo -o json` For the exact request supported see [GetReq](pkg/handler/handler.go).

 <details>
  <summary>e.g. (node)</summary>